Kingsmead, Cheshire

 Kingsmead is a residential development and civil parish in the Cheshire West and Chester district, Cheshire, England, located on the eastern bank of the River Weaver.
-South of Northwich and west of Leftwich, the development is a greenfield site and was constructed by Redrow to hold a population of 5,000 people as a suburb of Northwich.
+South of Northwich and west of Leftwich, the development is a greenfield site and was constructed by Redrow to create 2000 new homes as a suburb of Northwich.
 The parish was created on 1 April 2011 from parts of Davenham and Northwich.
 It has a post code starting with CW9.